manavnanwani/ColourGame/README.md

 # ColourGame
-A basic colour game
+A basic colour game<br />
-This was build as one of my first project wich included Js https://manavnanwani.github.io/ColourGame/
+This was build as one of my first project wich included Js<br />
+https://manavnanwani.github.io/ColourGame/